Harshal-Git/EffectiveJava/README.md

 -> main() methods to execute the code are provided in "*Client.java" class.

 -> Alternate behaviors for same functionality are mentioned with the name: "Non compliant code" and "Compliant code".
-Switch between the codes
-	and observe the difference.
+Switch between the codes and observe the difference.

--> Maven: Maven structure built with version-3.6.3

--> Java: Project configured for Java 7.
-Expected java version (7 and above) can be updated in pom.xml file.